Ensuring the fair treatment of all youth

 The National League of Cities supports and informs city leaders and stakeholders in improving public safety and reforming the juvenile justice system to encourage the use of evidence-based practices and ensure the fair treatment of all youth.
 By identifying proven local practices and translating those into concrete steps cities can take, we work to empower cities to take a more comprehensive role in the national movement to improve the juvenile justice system.

-Local law enforcement is usually the first point of contact between a city's young people and the juvenile justice system.
+Local law enforcement is usually the first point of contact between a city’s young people and the juvenile justice system.
+Police officers have multiple opportunities to divert youth away from arrest.
 City leaders can increase public safety and improve outcomes for young residents by helping police develop objective decision-making tools to divert youth from the system in lieu of arrest for low-level offenses.